BlueByteSystemsInc/PDMShell/src/RUNTEMPLATE.md

 - The command uses the current vault session.
 - If `directory` is relative, it is resolved from the current PDMShell folder.
 - The template must be installed and available in the selected vault.
+- Use `silent` only when the template can be created without entering additional information.

 ## Availability
 Available since PDMShell 4.0.0.

+## Last Updated
+Updated in PDMShell 4.0.16 to improve `silent` confirmation for template creation dialogs.